kubernetes/kube-state-metrics/docs/design/metrics-best-practices.md

 ### Static object properties

 An object usually has a stable set of properties that do not change during its lifecycle in Kubernetes.
-This includes properties like name, namespace, uid etc.
+This includes properties like name, namespace, uid etc. that have a 1:1 relationship with the object.
 It is a good practice to group those together into an `_info` metric.
+If there is a 1:n relationship (e.g. a list of ports), it should be in a separate metric to avoid generating too many metrics.

 ### Dynamic object properties